Buy Now →

 Candied parsnips:

-Preheat oven to 215° F/ 100° C. Line a rimmed baking sheet with parchment, and set aside until ready to use.
+Preheat oven to 215° F (100° C).
+Line a half sheet rimmed baking sheet with parchment.

 With a vegetable peeler, peel the parsnips into long ribbons.

-In a medium saucepan, combine water and 210 grams (1 cup) sugar.
-Bring to a boil.
+In a medium saucepan, combine water and 200 grams (1 cup) sugar.
+Bring to a boil, stirring until sugar dissolves.

 Reduce heat to low.
 Stir in the parsnip ribbons.